 Digital Foundations - 20 credits

-Technology has always played a role in education but, in today’s form, it is more obvious in its application as it becomes more widespread and accessible to all.
-This module will explore the current uses of technology and how it is used to support and enhance learning opportunities.
-With creativity, problem solving and computational thinking being a key focus as education looks to ensure learners are skilled and able to understand technology in the world around them.
+This module explores the current uses of technology and how it is used to support and enhance learning opportunities.
+Creativity, problem solving and computational thinking are a key focus as education looks to ensure learners are skilled and able to understand and use technology in the world around them.

 Introduction to Research - 20 credits